Ak47xdd/EduBuddy-Chatbot/README.md

 ## Troubleshooting

 - Backend errors?
 Check terminal, ensure GROQ_API_KEY set.
-- CORS issues?
-Flask-CORS enabled.
+- CORS issues? check if the endpoint is defined in origins list.
 - Frontend not connecting?
 Verify backend running on port 5000.
 - Missing images/JS?
 All assets in `standalone-frontend/`.

-## Alternative: Flask Integrated

-Serve via Flask: Uncomment `@app.route("/")` in app.py, `python app.py`, visit http://localhost:5000 (uses templates/base.html).